shanto268/DishCord/README.md

    - Fetch recipes directly from Pinterest boards.
    - Scrape titles, images, and ingredients from recipe sites.
+   - Assigns cusine, difficulty, and time to each recipe.
    - Store recipes in a structured JSON format.

 2. **Intelligent Ingredient Parsing**